devsio/devsio.github.io/articles/spring-concepts.md

 {% endhighlight %}

 The class is a plain Java object defining several simple fields.
-Those fields are defined via property nodes in the spring context xml.
+Those fields are defined via property nodes in the Spring context xml.
 The firstName property will be populated with a provided value and the property kids will be populated with a list of the objects that are provided.
 In this example we can notice two approaches to assign a value to a field.
 First one is to directly assign value to the field and the second approach is to assign another object via reference.
 Such example is shown where the object with id Bart is added as an element in the list of kids for Homer.

-Having said how Spring wires the beans defined in the context we need to show how can we read this spring context configuration, initialize appropriate spring context and use it.
+Having said how Spring wires the beans defined in the context we need to show how can we read this Spring context configuration, initialize appropriate Spring context and use it.
-We will initialize the spring context in the main Java method.
+We will initialize the Spring context in the main Java method.
 Following is the code that does the magic:

 {% highlight java %}
 package io.devs.spring.springcore;